What happens when I sign up for Good Measures?

 How long does the program run?

 When you sign up, you get Good Measures support for 12 months.
-Our program is designed to give people support at the level of intensity that helps them reach their goals.
+Our programs are designed to give people support at the level of intensity that helps them reach their goals.
 Typically, during the first 3-4 months, your coach will check in with you more often to help you build healthy habits.
-After that, check-ins occur less frequently.
+After that, check-ins occur less frequently as you embrace your new habits, learn how the foods you eat affect your health, find your healthy, and maintain your goals.
 Remember, you can always message your coach with questions or updates on your progress.
 You also have access to the app for a full 12 months.

 Can Good Measures help me figure out how to eat if I have a specific health issue?